 New York has one of the deepest and most storied tennis traditions in the world.
-It is the birthplace of the USTA, founded in New York City in 1881, and the home of the US Open — played each year at the USTA Billie Jean King National Tennis Center in Flushing Meadows, Queens.
-Tennis across the state is governed by USTA Eastern, one of the 17 sections of the USTA, which covers all of New York State along with northern New Jersey and Greenwich, Connecticut.
-USTA Eastern is divided into six regions, five of which cover New York: Metro (the five boroughs), Long Island, Southern (Westchester, Rockland & the Hudson Valley), Northern (the Capital Region & Mohawk Valley), and Western (Buffalo, Rochester, Syracuse & the Southern Tier).
-From the public courts of New York City to the country clubs of Long Island and Westchester and the active club communities upstate, New York offers world-class tennis at every level.
+It is the birthplace of the USTA, founded in New York City in 1881, and the home of the US Open — played each year at the USTA Billie Jean King National Tennis Center in Flushing, Queens.
+Tennis across the state is governed by USTA Eastern, one of the 17 sections of the USTA, which divides New York into five regions: Metro (the five boroughs), Long Island, Southern (Westchester, Rockland & the Hudson Valley), Northern (the Capital Region & Mohawk Valley), and Western (Buffalo, Rochester, Syracuse & the Southern Tier).

-Browse our city-by-city directory below to explore local clubs, facilities, USTA league activity, notable players, and tennis history in communities across New York.
+Browse the city-by-city directory below to explore local clubs, facilities, USTA league activity, notable players and tennis history across the Empire State.

 New York Tennis Communities